 Playing music in your classroom during transitions or work time can be a great motivator for students.
 Ask each of your students to list their favorite songs.
 To reward positive behaviors, play songs from a chosen student’s playlist.
 Let them know that you’ve noticed they have been working hard, being kind, or showing responsibility, for example, and let their tunes become the soundtrack for your classroom for the period.

-Reward Students by Contacting home.
+Positive Incentives: by Contacting home.